-The servicer will be entitled to receive an aggregate annual servicing fee for the transition bonds in an amount equal to:
+The servicer will be entitled to receive an aggregate annual servicing fee for all series outstanding in an amount equal to:

-- 0.05% of the aggregate initial principal amount of the transition bonds, for so long as the servicer remains CenterPoint Houston or any of its permitted successors or assigns or an affiliate, or - an amount agreed upon by the successor servicer and the trustee, but, unless the PUCT consents, not more than 0.60% of the aggregate initial principal amount of the transition bonds if CenterPoint Houston, any permitted successor or assign or an affiliate is not the servicer.
+- 0.05% of the aggregate initial principal amount of all outstanding transition bonds, for so long as the servicer remains CenterPoint Houston or any of its permitted successors or assigns or an affiliate (allocated among all outstanding series of transition bonds pro rata based on outstanding principal amount), or - an amount agreed upon by the successor servicer and the trustee, but, unless the PUCT consents, not more than 0.60% of the aggregate initial principal amount of all outstanding transition bonds if CenterPoint Houston, any permitted successor or assign or an affiliate is not the servicer (allocated among all outstanding transition bonds pro rata based on outstanding principal amount).

-The servicing fee will be paid semi-annually with respect to the transition bonds, with half of the annual servicing fee being paid on each semi-annual payment date.
-The servicing fee for the transition bonds, together with any portion of the servicing fee that remains unpaid from prior payment dates, will be paid solely to the extent funds are available therefor as described under "The Transition Bonds-How Funds in the Collection Account Will Be Allocated" in this prospectus.
-The servicing fee for the transition bonds will be paid prior to the payment of or provision for any amounts in respect of interest on and principal of the transition bonds.
+The servicing fee will be paid semi-annually with respect to each series of transition bonds, with half of the annual servicing fee being paid on each semi-annual payment date.
+The servicing fee for each series of transition bonds, together with any portion of the servicing fee that remains unpaid from prior payment dates, will be paid solely to the extent funds are available therefor as described under "The Transition Bonds-How Funds in the Collection Account Will Be Allocated" in this prospectus.
+The servicing fee for each series of transition bonds will be paid prior to the payment of or provision for any amounts in respect of interest on and principal of that series of transition bonds.
 As long as CenterPoint Houston is the servicer, the PUCT may adjust CenterPoint Houston's transmission and distribution rates to take into account the extent, if any, by which its servicing fees exceed its actual incremental costs in servicing the transition bonds.